ineedroob/BULLY-Scholarship-Edition-Easy-Install/README.md

 # Now you are done with the installation of Bully: Scholarship Edition!
 **All files sourced are from: [archive.org/details/bullypc_202505](https://archive.org/details/bullypc_202505)**.
+### Credits:
+- 1. Rockstar Games, Developer of Bully
-All credit goes to OP of the archive post, This is just a tutorial.
+- 2. OP of archive post.